SilverHalf/temple-of-febe/glossary.md

 ### LFG {#glossary:LFG}
 Acronym for [**L**ooking **F**or **G**roup](https://wiki.guildwars2.com/wiki/Looking_For_Group).
 One of GW2's native interfaces that allows players to search for and form organized squads for content.

+### PUG
+Acronym for **P**ick **U**p **G**roup.
+A 10-man squad that formed using the in-game lfg, or another online LFG.
+PUGs are often composed by people who have never player together before, so they have a generally lower level of organization compared to a static group.

+### Static
+A group of people who generally know each other and play together often, commonly doing weekly or daily runs.
+Statics are generally more organized than PUGs due to the members having more experience playing as a consistent group, but require more commitment thatn a PUG.

 ### ToF {#glossary:ToF}
 Acronym for **T**emple **o**f **F**ebe.